duckietown/mooc-exercises/braitenberg/README.md

     dts exercises notebooks

-Go inside and read and work through the following notebooks:
+Go inside and read and work through the following notebooks (in sequence):

 - `braitenberg01`
 - `braitenberg02`
+- `braitenberg03`

 In those notebooks you need to fill out some functions that will create your agent.